Launched: Thursday 22nd April 2021

 Sounds Like Scran is an audio cookbook that gathers audio postcards of stories, memories and daily life, experienced through food.

-For International Mother Language Day (IMLD) 2021, Centre for Chinese Contemporary Art (CFCCA) commissioned artist Semay Wu to bring Manchester’s language diversity into focus.
+Originally commissioned for International Mother Language Day (IMLD) 2021, to bring Manchester’s language diversity into focus. (original comm: Centre for Chinese Contemporary Art (now ESEA Contemporary)).

-Greater Manchester has around 200 languages and dialects knitted throughout its streets, which are the focus of each page in this cookbook.
-Contributors were asked to record their own voices describing a story, a moment in their life, in their mother language.
-Each story has a connection to a particular dish.
-Sounds Like Scran: An Audio Cookbook is a little window into the lives of those living in Manchester, and the multiplicity of languages spoken in our city.
-Scroll through the pages to fill your eyes, heart and ears with delicious food, every-day life, and happy memories of re-lived moments, all shared between us through our fundamental connection to food.
+Greater Manchester has around 200 languages and dialects knitted throughout its streets, these become the focus for each page in this cookbook.
+Contributors made recordings of their own voices describing a story, a moment in their life, using their mother tongue.
+Each story connected with a particular dish.
+Sounds Like Scran: An Audio Cookbook is a little window into the lives of those living in Manchester, and the multiplicity of languages spoken in the city.

 Acknowledgements

-Semay Wu wishes to acknowledge CFCCA and IMLD for their support and enthusiasm for the project.
-Sounds Like Scran also received phenomenal support from the wider community outreach organisations of Manchester, for which this project could not have done without: Cracking Good Food, a social enterprise dedicated to eradicating food poverty, and to increasing food sustainability; Raj Johal from Manchester Settlement, a charity utterly committed to sustainable cycles of community change; Anita Kanji, a WAITE Wellbeing Leader at the Manchester Deaf Centre, who helped organise and facilitate online sessions for their participants to take part in this project.
-And to everyone who helped advise along the way, including Suhail Khan, and Gavin Brown, and not least of all, to all the contributors – for all your enthusiasm and warm connections made.
+Semay Wu acknowledges CFCCA (now ESEA Contemporary) and IMLD for their commissioning of Sounds Like Scran.
+The project also received phenomenal support from the wider community outreach organisations of Manchester, for which this project could not have done without: Cracking Good Food, a social enterprise dedicated to eradicating food poverty, and to increasing food sustainability; Raj Johal from Manchester Settlement, a charity utterly committed to sustainable cycles of community change; Anita Kanji, a WAITE Wellbeing Leader at the Manchester Deaf Centre, who helped organise and facilitate online sessions for their participants to take part in this project.
+And to everyone who helped advise along the way, including Suhail Khan, and Gavin Brown, and not least of all, to all the contributors – for their enthusiasm and warm connections made.

 My own example (in English/Cantonese):